How to Build a Production-Ready Auto-Scaling Azure Web App with Modular Terraform (VMSS, Load Balancer & NAT Gateway)

 • Version pinning for Terraform and providers to ensure stability

-• Remote backend using Azure Blob Storage for state management
+• Remote backend using Azure Blob Storage for shared state management

-• Consistent naming and tagging standards for governance and cost control
+• Consistent naming and tagging for governance and cost tracking

 Source Code and Repository